Essential Oil Disposal

-Although it's okay to freshen a drain by occasionally dripping a few drops of oil down the drain if your sewer lines can handle it, don't dump large quantities down your drain.
+Although it's generally okay to freshen a drain by occasionally dripping 2-3 drops of oil down the drain if your sewer lines can handle it, don't dump larger quantities down your drain.

 Essential oils don't go rancid, but most essential oils do deteriorate with age and should be used up prior to that time or disposed of properly.
 See the Essential Oil Shelf Life article for more information.